acl-org/acl-anthology/docs/guide/getting-started.md

 ### Finding a paper by its ID

-All metadata from the Anthology can be accessed through the `anthology` object.
+All metadata from the Anthology can be accessed through the [`anthology`][acl_anthology.anthology.Anthology] object.
 For example, to obtain information about a specific paper, you can call [`anthology.get()`][acl_anthology.anthology.Anthology.get] with the paper's Anthology ID: